SkrighYZ/VisNeuro/README.md

 Implementation of decision making with the decision functions from the PART III using accumulated evidence model.

 ## PART V: Probablistic Inference
-Application and analysis of exact and approximated inference using Gibbs Sampling on a simple graphical model.
+Application and analysis of exact and approximated inference using Gibbs sampling on a simple graphical model.